gravitational/gravity/examples/tensorflow-resnet/README.md

 ```

 ## Deployment Configuration
-The Tensorflow-ResNet application runs in the default configuration with two ports, 8500, 8501.
-The 8500 port is used for client image classification requests and configured available on a NodePort of 30090 by default.

 After deploying you will see the following Pod status of initalizing while the model is loaded.